EDITION 1 - Topic board -

 PERCEPTION * EMBODIMENT * ARTS (dance) * CULTURE

-If dance, in addition to creating culture, education and performance works also creates specific bodies in its wake, then it might be in our interest to question which kind of bodies are being generated, and which trails these bodies leave behind?
+If dance, while it is creating culture, education and performance works, it also creates specific bodies in its wake, then it might be in our interest to question which kind of bodies are being generated, and which trails these bodies leave behind?

 How does the art (of dance) contribute to new/old constructions or visions of the body?